 - 4-5 half-pint canning jars

-3 Measure the juice, then pour into a large, wide, thick-bottomed pot.
+3 Add sugar to juice, heat to dissolve: Measure the juice, then pour into a large, wide, thick-bottomed pot.
 Add the sugar (7/8 a cup for each cup of juice).
 Heat gently, stirring to make sure the sugar gets dissolved and doesn't stick to the bottom of the pan and burn.

 Left: Jelly is too runny.
 Right: Jelly is wrinkling when pushed, which means it's ready.

-5 Pour jelly into sterilized jars* to within 1/4" from the top and seal.
+5 Can in jars: Pour jelly into sterilized jars* to within 1/4" from the top and seal.